Terms & Conditions

 (c) if the Work was never supplied, 14 days after the day on which we are informed about your decision to cancel the Contract.

-12.8 We will make the reimbursement using the same means of payment as you used for the initial transaction unless you have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement.
+12.8 We will make the reimbursement using the same means of payment as you used for the initial transaction unless you have expressly agreed otherwise; in any event.
 Unless we are collecting the Work pursuant to this section 12, we may withhold reimbursement until we have received the Work back or you have supplied evidence of having sent back the Work, whichever is the earliest.

 13. LAW AND JURISDICTION